 For section 26 (which relates to LDNO tariffs for Designated EHV Properties) the customer category would be determined by reference to the same criteria as for DNO end users, using the LDNO network point of common coupling defined as the point on the DNO network where the power flow associated with generation and load on that LDNO network may interact with the power flows associated with other customers.
 The section 26 LDNO boundary classification would take the same 15 four-digit code values as now.
 This would ensure consistency with the sole use asset definition at paragraph 26.7, so that DNO assets would be charged for once and only once, either as sole use assets or shared assets through the customer category.

-For section 25 (which relates to LDNO tariffs for properties on their network that are connected at either HV or LV where the LDNO network would itself qualify as a Designated EHV Property) the boundary level would be defined by reference to the DNO/LDNO asset boundary.
+For section 25 (which relates to LDNO tariffs for properties that are connected to LDNO networks at either HV or LV where the LDNO network would itself qualify as a Designated EHV Property) the boundary level would be defined by reference to the DNO/LDNO asset boundary.
 The section 25 LDNO boundary classification would take the same five values as now (0000, 132kV, 132kV/EHV, EHV and HV plus).
 This would ensure that all DNO network levels used are charged for, irrespective of whether they would be classified as sole use under a power flow analysis or not.
 This section has now been moved to Schedule XX as a result of DCP 234, due for implementation in April 2018.